-Blugolds majoring in materials science and engineering apply fundamental understanding in the design of manufactured components and systems, and explore their performance.
-Along with a solid foundation in the sciences, Blugolds also develop skills in communication, problem solving, critical thinking and teamwork as a part of their education.
-As a result, graduates are prepared to be successful in post-baccalaureate opportunities and future careers.Contact Info:
+Blugolds in materials engineering and materials science majors study structure, properties and behavior of materials, explore processes to manufacture useful products from them, and research environmentally friendly materials.
+Blugolds also develop required skills in communication, problem solving, critical thinking and teamwork as a part of their education.
+As a result, graduates are best prepared to succeed in post-baccalaureate opportunities and future careers.

 I wanted to come to a school like UW-Eau Claire because I wanted to interact with the people who have the most knowledge to share — the professors.
 Knowing that professors, not TA's, teach every class here was huge for me.

 Our outstanding faculty are proud of the individual attention they give their students.
 You’ll learn in small class settings and get lots of one-on-one attention from professors who inspire learning and truly want you to succeed.
 Faculty draw from several areas of expertise, including, chemistry, physics, materials science, and have experience in polymer engineering, metallurgy, industry and working with super conductors.

 Students have the opportunity to use excellent on-campus state-of-the-art materials science facilities including instrumentation housed in the Materials Science Center.
 Instrumentation includes: a scanning Auger nanoprobe, a transmission electron microscope, a scanning electron microscope, an x-ray photoelectron spectrometer, a scanning tunneling electron microscope, atomic force microscopes, a high resolution inductively coupled plasma mass spectrometer, x-ray diffractometer, x-ray fluorescence spectrometer and a molecular beam epitaxial growth chamber to name a few!